 SmartStart Education provides supplemental intervention instruction in ELA and math to small groups of identified students in grades K-12.
-These programs are designed for students who demonstrate the need for intensive academic intervention or require extra intervention in order to gain skills to assist in raising test scores and improving content understanding.
+These programs are designed for students who demonstrate the need for intensive academic intervention or require individualized attention in order to gain skills to assist in improving content understanding and raising test scores.

 The objectives of the programs are to: